-- Physically locate and mark the horizontal location of underground facilities within the excavation site according to the American Public Works Association (APWA) color codes; or If the underground facilities at the excavation - If the underground facilities at the excavation site cannot be located prior to the legal start date, contact the excavator. - Immediate response emergency excavation tickets are given top priority.
+- Physically locate and mark the horizontal location of underground facilities within the excavation site according to the American Public Works Association (APWA) color codes; or - If the underground facilities at the excavation site cannot be located prior to the legal start date, contact the excavator. - Immediate response emergency excavation tickets are given top priority.
 Facility members will attempt to contact the excavator within one hour via the telephone, and if underground facilities need to be marked, be there within three hours.